danielmcheng1/drone/writeup.md

 As evident in the above timeline, I completed the app prototype within the expected timeframe of six days, but I ran into a major roadblock with caching photos that consumed nearly three full days.

-### App Troubleshooting: Synchronization and Multithreading
+### Technical Challenges: Synchronization and Multithreading
 _Debugging / Problem Scope_
 During my first code iteration, I automatically triggered file download to local phone storage.
 That is, whenever the DJI camera app generated a new file, it would automatically start downloading the file data:
 ```java